brbass/ball_physics/readme.rst

 ``python3 SolarSystem.py``

 The second example is a set of bouncy balls.
 It includes gravity pulling the balls straight down and collision between the balls.
-Note that no energy is lost in collisions, so eventually the added energy from gravity will make the balls go very fast!
+The kinetic energy will go up and down, but the total energy (gravitational potential plus kinetic) should stay the same.

 ``python3 BouncyBalls.py``